mehmetozkn/C/Algorithms/README.md

-Studies in this folder also include algorithm questions on the LeetCode.
+Studies in this folder also include algorithm questions on the LeetCode, HackerRank etc.